TheoW03/TheoW03/README.md

 # Hello World 🌸

+I am a Computer Science university student, graduate May 2025.

 I spend most of my time either working on programming langauges (designing them or creating a compiler for them) or doing something oriented around the Nintendo Entertainment System (usually making a game of somesort, or working on my NES game console emulator).
 I typically work in C++, C# and java. and sometimes a 40 year old assembly langauge when I am bored.